Caregiver Responsibility

 Pets and service animals

 You may bring your guide dog or other service animal that has been trained to help you because of your disability.
 The service animal must be under your direct physical control and must be well behaved at all times.
 It must not soil or damage the vehicle, bark, growl, or act in an aggressive or threatening manner.
-You must tell the Customer Service Representative that you are bringing an animal at the same time you make your reservation.

 Wheelchair Securement / using the Lift